Partia Razem: 2023 election and after

 In the 2023 election, the party continued its engagement in The Left with other centre-left and left-wing parties.
 The coalition received the nationwide electoral list number 3.
 Seven members of Razem were elected to Sejm and two successfully ran for Senate seats, with the Senate Pact endorsement.
+According to Dan Davison, "Razem’s focus on optics and appearing “united” made it reluctant to criticize its partners in Lewica", including abstaining from criticizing the right-wing shift on immigration during the 2023 campaign.

 Razem had intended to enter government as part of The Left coalition together with Donald Tusk's Civic Coalition and Third Way after the 2023 election but opted against doing as the other parties refused to include guarantees the party had sought in the coalition agreement, such as the decriminalisation of abortion and higher expenditure targets for issues such as healthcare and housing.
 However, it vowed to support Tusk's government in votes of confidence.
+It temporarily abstained from criticizing the Civic Coalition-led government, with Adrian Zandberg arguing that "We need to let the people who sit behind these doors and work on the government’s program simply work."

 However, Razem became increasingly disenchanted with the government and clashed with it on a number of issues, including the proposed 2025 budget, and as such, with its coalition partner New Left, which entered government while Razem did not.
 In this context, membership in The Left coalition became increasingly untenable.
 As a result, on 11–12 October, a non-binding, consultative referendum was held to decide the course of the party ahead of a party congress on 26–27 October.
 54% of participating members voted to leave the Left coalition.
 In expectation of and against this course being taken by the party at the congress, five Razem parliamentarians, including co-leader Magdalena Biejat, announced they would be leaving the party and remaining in The Left (parliamentary) coalition on 24 October.
 The party then voted to leave the Left coalition, with 0 votes against, on 27 October.
 In December, Zandberg was re-elected, while Aleksandra Owca became a new co-leader of the party.